A Plant Diversity Company

 Plant Type: Warm Season Grass

 Why In The Blend?
-The most valuable plant species in the blend.
+One of the most valuable plant species in the blend.
 Sorghum Sudan is C4 grass which allows for rapid biomass production in hot summer conditions.
 Sorghum Sudan has the ability to capture sunlight atop the canopy.
 Reduced lignin content and higher forage digestibility than corn makes it ideal for winter feed.

 *Click on the image to learn more about this plant species.